biz-dev-ops/md-docs-cli/README.md

 ### Java

 md-docs depends on java to render UML diagrams.
 Make sure that the java is installed and that the bin folder is added to path environment variable.

+### PrinceXML

+PrinceXML is used to transform letter specifications in markdown into PDF files.
+It uses the latest official build.
+If you want to use a different PrinceXML version, just install it and make sure that the prince executable path is your PATH environment variable.

 ## Options